ubports/system-image/cli-manpage.rst

 --del KEY
     Deletes the given key from the settings database.
 If the key does not exist, this is a no-op.
 May be given multiple times.

+--override-gsm
+    Allows an update to proceed while the device is on GSM and currently set to only use wifi.
+This is only effective when using ``ubuntu-download-manager``.
+    **New in system-image 3.1.**

 FILES